145 Sq Meters To Feet

 145 m² * 10.7639 ft²/m² ≈ 1561.34 ft²

 This is the straightforward calculation.
-However, depending on the level of precision required, you might round the result to a more manageable number, such as 1561 square feet.
+That said, depending on the level of precision required, you might round the result to a more manageable number, such as 1561 square feet.
 The level of precision needed will depend on the context.
-For a rough estimate, rounding is acceptable.
+In practice, for a rough estimate, rounding is acceptable.
 For precise architectural or engineering calculations, greater accuracy is mandatory.

 Practical Applications of the Conversion